1864 in Russia: Churches

 1864 was also the year that Tsar Alexander II of Russia pushed for the implementation of parish councils and church reform.
 Alexander II sought out parish councils to improve the overall productivity of the parish clergy but was met with discontent from parishioners since most of their funds went into the renovation of churches.
 Church councils were formed under the parish but did not directly belong to it.
 Councils were tasked with the upkeep of church buildings, founding church schools, watching over parish cemeteries, and general charity work of the communities.
 With a promising start, four years into Alexander II's legislation, around 5,000 councils existed.
 Interest in the church councils began to decline from 1871-1881 and quickly arose during the years of 1890-1909.
 It's directly unknown why the increase in councils happened and is a burning question of who revamped the church councils during this time period.

-1864 also marks the beginning of the Russian Empire's anti-semitic Circassian Genocide.
+1864 also marks the beginning of the Russian Empire's Circassian Genocide.
 The Circassian Genocide was the mass killing and deportation of the Circassian's, who were religiously Islamic, from the Russian Empire.
 For many years prior to 1864, the Circassians refused to succumb to the Christians in the Russian Empire.
 This caused the Russian Empire to retaliate using military force in order to either convert Circassian's to Christianity through Russification, or if they refused to convert the Russian Empire would either mass deport or murder them.
 Throughout the entirety of the Circassian Genocide it is estimated that between 800,000 and 1,500,000 Circassian's were murdered or deported.